OfficeDev/Microsoft-Teams-Shifts-WFM-Connectors/Kronos-Shifts-Connector/README.md

 ![Azure AD Application Registration](images/figure1.png)

-1. Click on the "Register" button
+3. Click on the "Register" button
-2. When the app is registered, you'll be taken to the app's "Overview" page.
+4. When the app is registered, you'll be taken to the app's "Overview" page.
 Copy the **Application (client) ID**; we will need it later.
 Verify that the "Supported account types" is set to **Multiple organizations**

 ![Azure Application Registration Overview page](images/figure2.png)

-1. On the side rail in the Manage section, navigate to the "Certificates & secrets" section.
+5. On the side rail in the Manage section, navigate to the "Certificates & secrets" section.
 In the Client secrets section, click on "+ New client secret".
 Add a description (Name of the secret) for the secret and select “Never” for Expires.
 Click "Add"

 ![Adding a new secret](images/figure3.png)

 6. Once the client secret is created, copy its Value; we will need it later
-7. Navigate to the Authentication page that can be found in the left blade in Figure 3
+7. Navigate to the Authentication page that can be found in the left blade in the figure under step 4.
 8. Under the section that reads *Implicit grant*, make sure that the check boxes for Access tokens and ID tokens are checked.
 The screen should resemble something like the screenshot that follows:

 ![Ensuring the proper authentication settings](images/figure4.png)